Welcome to Opera Index

 Opportunities we offer our members and others:

-Our biggest event is the Winter Gala held at the beautiful Jumeirah Essex House in New York City.
+Our biggest event is the Winter Gala held at the beautiful JW Marriott Essex House in New York City.
 This is a formal affair attended by many opera and theater celebrities.
 Attendees hear Opera Index major winners and have the opportunity to toast the Honoree.

 In November, we have our Membership Party, free to all paid-up members.
-This is where we hear Encouragement Winners.
+This is where we hear Emerging Artist Award Winners and Encouragement Award Winners.
 These are singers who demonstrate a special quality early in their career.
+In May we have our Spring Lunch at the JW Marriott Essex House where we honor “one of our own”.
+Our winners provide us with a recital.